kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 We have discussed adding a kubectl command or a plugin that will allow users to see the fully flattened versions of a ResourceSlice.
 But this is not in scope for alpha.

+#### More attributes, capacities and counters might worsen worst-case scheduling

+With mixins, DRA driver authors can choose to create more complex devices, which might lead to worse scheduling performance.
+But it is up to DRA driver authors to do this, so it is not something that can be triggered by normal users.

 ## Design Details